Millport, Great Cumbrae: Population and demographics

 The community is represented by The Cumbrae Community Council.
 Council members are elected by the residents, and all groups and individuals on the island are invited to its monthly meetings.
 The community council provides a connection with North Ayrshire council, and its members are formal members of Locality Planning Partnerships.
+Millport is part of North Ayrshire, and is represented on North Ayrshire Council as part of the North Coast council ward which is based at Cunningham House in Irvine, the administrative centre of North Ayrshire Council.